 - Are you a beginner, intermediate or advanced lifter?

 As a rule of thumb, I’d suggest doing 1-3 exercises per muscle group, and 2-5 sets per exercise.
-If you’re training hard, and putting a lot of effort into each set (which you’ll need to if you want to build muscle), you’re not going to need more than 2 or 3 exercises for a muscle group in any given workout.
+If you’re training with a high intensity of effort, and pushing yourself hard in each set (which you’ll need to if you want to build muscle), you’re not going to need more than 2 or 3 exercises for a muscle group in any given workout.

 If you're overwhelmed and confused by all the conflicting advice out there, then check out The Muscle Building Cheat Sheet.